Skip to content

 Error handling isn’t automatic.
 Unless explicitly prompted, AI assistants won’t generate logging, recovery mechanisms, or edge case solutions.
 While they can suggest robust solutions with clear instructions, it’s up to you to ensure these are included in the requirements.

-This reinforces the importance of developer oversight and expertise when working with AI tools.
+Developer oversight and expertise remain essential when working with AI tools.

-AI coding assistants don’t prioritize performance unless explicitly told to.
-Whether it’s optimizing runtime speed, memory efficiency, or scalability, you need to specify these goals in your prompts.
-Without this guidance, their outputs may lack the performance characteristics you require.
+AI coding assistants don’t prioritise performance unless explicitly told to.
+Whether it’s runtime speed, memory efficiency, or scalability, you need to specify these goals in your prompts.
+Without this guidance, their outputs may lack the performance characteristics you need.

-Developers can use this as an opportunity to deepen their understanding of performance optimization and integrate AI as a collaborative tool rather than a standalone solution.
+This is also an opportunity to deepen your understanding of performance optimisation and use AI as a collaborative tool rather than a standalone solution.

 10. They Force You to Rethink Your Workflow

-Adopting this mindset can lead to more efficient development processes that benefit not just your work with AI but your broader engineering practices.
+Adopting this mindset leads to more efficient development processes that benefit not just your work with AI but your broader engineering practice.

-AI coding assistants are powerful tools that enhance productivity and enable developers to focus on higher-value work.
-Their limitations are not barriers-they’re opportunities to adapt, grow, and refine how we approach software development.
+AI coding assistants are tools that can speed up development and free developers to focus on higher-value work.
+Their limitations are worth understanding — they shape how you adapt, work around them, and get the most from these tools.